darealshinji/UnityEngine2deb/README.md

  Environment variables:
    UPSTREAMNAME         the original name of the game, including special chars
                            or spaces
-   FILENAME             specify a name for the executable and the package SHORTDESCRIPTION     a brief game description for the package and menu entry VERSION              the game's upstream version MAINTAINER           The package maintainer.
+   PKGNAME              specify a name for the executable and the package SHORTDESCRIPTION     a brief game description for the package and menu entry VERSION              the game's upstream version MAINTAINER           The package maintainer.
 Make sure to use the following